Henry Dillon, 13th Viscount Dillon: Marriage and children

-In February 1807, Dillon-Lee married Henrietta Browne, sister of Dominick, 1st Baron Oranmore and Browne, daughter of Dominick-Geoffrey Browne, by Margaret, daughter of George Browne, 4th son of the 1st Earl of Altamont.
-The marriage took place at Castle MacGarrett near Claremorris, County Mayo, Ireland.
+In February 1807 at Castlemacgarrett, Dillon-Lee married Henrietta Browne, sister of Dominick, 1st Baron Oranmore and Browne, daughter of Dominick-Geoffrey Browne, by Margaret, daughter of George Browne, 4th son of the 1st Earl of Altamont.
+The marriage took place at Browne ancestral Castle MacGarrett near Claremorris, County Mayo, Ireland.
 The Brownes of Mayo were an Anglo-Irish, Protestant family.
+Henrietta's niece was married to George A. Lawrence, author of Guy Livingstone.

 Henry Augustus and Henrietta had ten children: